 Cape Fear Community College views student advisement as an important, on-going process.
 Academic advising engages students in developing a plan to reach educational and career goals.
 Each student is assigned an advisor who assists the student in selecting and scheduling appropriate classes to fulfill his/her educational requirements.
 For many students, the assigned advisor will be an advisor from the Academic Advising Center.
 For some programs, a faculty advisor, an instructor from the student’s program of study, is assigned either initially or after the student completes some coursework.
 The assigned advisor’s name is listed on the Program Evaluation, which can be found in WebAdvisor and Self-Service Student Planning from the myCFCC portal.
 The advisor’s name may also be found in the student’s Aviso dashboard.

 Students are strongly encouraged to meet with their assigned advisor each semester for assistance in scheduling classes.
 Students must accept the responsibility of familiarizing themselves with specific course, prerequisite, corequisite, and program requirements.
 While advising is an on-going process, specific times are designated prior to each registration period for advising.

 WebAdvisor is a web-based portal that is accessed on the College’s website at www.cfcc.edu or in the myCFCC portal.
-Students may use WebAdvisor to update personal contact information, review or print a Program Evaluation, or to access items such as Self Service Student Planning.
-Students are encouraged to use the Student Planning (Self-Service) to plan their entire program of study, register for classes, view class schedules, check grades, view unofficial transcripts, and more.
+Students may use WebAdvisor to review or print a Program Evaluation and to access Self-Service.
+Students may also access Self-Service directly through the myCFCC portal (under Launchpad).
+Students are encouraged to use the Student Planning feature in Self-Service to plan their entire program of study, register for classes, view class schedules, check grades, view unofficial transcripts, and more.
 Students may also check financial aid information and make payments in Self-Service.